Luciana Del Mar Showcases Her Hourglass Curves In A Tight Tube Top & Ripped Jeans

 Luciana Del Mar dropped the jaws of her followers with another stunning Instagram snap on Thursday.
-The gorgeous model flashed her hourglass curves, while telling her fans in the caption of the post that there is something beautiful about being strong.
+The gorgeous model flashed her hourglass curves while telling her fans in the caption of the post that there is something beautiful about being strong.

-In the racy pic, Luciana smoking hot as she sported a skintight white tube top.
-The tiny shirt clung tightly around her chest while exposing her massive cleavage and toned arms and shoulders in the process.
+In the racy pic, Luciana looked smoking hot as she sported a skintight white tube top.
+The tiny shirt clung tightly around her chest while exposing her cleavage and her toned arms and shoulders in the process.

-She teamed the top with a pair of skintight distressed jeans.
-The denim fit snugly around her tiny waist and curvy hips and put her long, lean legs in the spotlight.
-Her flat tummy and rock-hard abs were also on full display in the photo.
+Luciana teamed the top with a pair of distressed jeans.
+They fit snugly around her slim waist and curvy hips and put her long, lean legs in the spotlight.
+Her flat tummy was also on full display in the photo.
 She accessorized the style with a large necklace and bracelets on her wrist.

 Luciana leaned on the hood of a black car for the snap.
 She had one hip pushed out and her hands at her sides as she arched her back and bent one knee.
 She also wore a steamy expression on her face.